bax082024/AggregatorAPI/README.md

 ## Introduction

-Hello i made this API to practice, it will be an API containing information about : Crypto price, weather etc.
+Hello i made this API to practice, it will be an API containing information about : Crypto price, weather etc. the goal is to collect information from different external api`s